ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 --- abstract

-This document specifies a media type for PATCH payloads that overwrites a specific byte range, to allow random access writes, or allow a resource to be uploaded in several segments.
+This document specifies a media type for PATCH payloads that overwrites a specific byte range, facilitating random access writes and segmented uploads of resources.